gprinc/sia-tps/tp5/README.md

 - `threshold`: threshold value for the larning step.
 Its default value is 0.1f.

-- `accuracy`: accuracy value for the errors.
-Its default value is 0.001f.

-- `mlp_lrate_even`: leraning rate value for even.
+- `mlp_lrate_even`: leraning rate value.
 Its default value is 0.1f.

-- `mlp_iter_even`: iterations for even.
+- `mlp_iter_even`: iterations for the mlp.
 Its default value is 5.

-- `mlp_even_partition`: even partition value.
+- `mlp_even_partition`: mlp partition value.
 Its default value is 5.

+- `noise_percentage`: the percentage of noise.
+Its default value is 1.

+- `ej`: the exercise to run.
+Its default value is 1.
+Its possible values are `1`, `1-noise` and  `2`.

+- `font`: the number of the font to be used.
+Its default value is 1.
+Its possible values are 1, 2 or 3.

+- `letters`: Its default value is 1.5f.

+- `activation_method`: Its default value is 1.5f.

+- `layer_size`: Its default value is 1.5f.

+- `middelLayer`: Its default value is 1.5f.

+- `kohonen_k`: Its default value is 1.5f.

+- `kohonnen_lr`: Its default value is 1.5f.

+- `kohonen_delta`: Its default value is 1.5f.

+- `error`: Its default value is 1.5f.

+- `lr_a`: the value for `a` for the learning rate optimization.
+Its default value is  0.01f.

+- `lr_b`: the value for `b` for the learning rate optimization.
+Its default value is 0.01f.

+- `iterations`: amount of epochs.
+Its default value is 20.

+- `mapSize`: the height and width of the map.
+Its default value is 8.

 Example:

 ```
 {
   "threshold": "0.1",
-  "accuracy": "0.001",
   "mlp_lrate_even": "0.001",
   "mlp_iter_even": "200",
   "noise_percentage": "2",